Lead Plaintiff Deadlines in Shareholder Class Action Lawsuits Against ODDITY Tech Ltd. (ODD), Alight, Inc. (ALIT), and Grocery Outlet Holding Corp. (GO) Announced by Holzer & Holzer, LLC

 Alight, Inc. (ALIT)

 The shareholder class action lawsuit filed against Alight, Inc. (“Alight”) (NYSE: ALIT) alleges that Defendants made materially false and/or misleading statements and/or failed to disclose material facts regarding Alight’s ability to execute on its claimed potential and maintain its promised dividend between November 12, 2024 and February 18, 2026.
-If you purchased Alight shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Corey D. Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/alight/ to learn more.
+If you purchased Alight shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Marshall P. Dees, Esq. at mdees@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/alight/ to learn more.

 The deadline to ask the court to be appointed lead plaintiff in the case is May 15, 2026.